"The U.S. Food and Drug Administration today approved Zydelig (idelalisib) to treat patients with three types of blood cancers.

-The most frequent serious consequence of treatment with BUSULFEX at the recommended dose and schedule is profound myelosuppression, occurring in all patients.
+The most frequent serious consequence of treatment with BUSULFEX at the recommended dose and schedule is prolonged myelosuppression, occurring in all patients (100%).
 Severe granulocytopenia, thrombocytopenia, anemia, or any combination thereof may develop.
-Frequent complete blood counts, including white blood cell differentials, and quantitative platelet counts should be monitored during treatment and until recovery is achieved.
+Hematopoietic progenitor cell transplantation is required to prevent potentially fatal complications of the prolonged myelosuppression.
+Monitor complete blood counts, including white blood cell differentials, and quantitative platelet counts daily during treatment and until engraftment is demonstrated [see PATIENT INFORMATION].
 Absolute neutrophil counts dropped below 0.5x109/L at a median of 4 days post-transplant in 100% of patients treated in the BUSULFEX clinical trial.
 The absolute neutrophil count recovered at a median of 13 days following allogeneic transplantation when prophylactic G-CSF was used in the majority of patients.
-Thrombocytopenia ( < 25,000/mm³ or requiring platelet transfusion) occurred at a median of 5-6 days in 98% of patients.
-Anemia (hemoglobin < 8.0 g/dL) occurred in 69% of patients.
-Antibiotic therapy and platelet and red blood cell support should be used when medically indicated.
+Thrombocytopenia (less than 25,000/mm³ or requiring platelet transfusion) occurred at a median of 5-6 days in 98% of patients.
+Anemia (hemoglobin less than 8.0 g/dL) occurred in 69% of patients.
+Use antibiotic therapy and platelet and red blood cell support when medically indicated.

 Seizures have been reported in patients receiving high-dose oral busulfan at doses producing plasma drug levels similar to those achieved following the recommended dosage of BUSULFEX.
 Despite prophylactic therapy with phenytoin, one seizure (1/42 patients) was reported during an autologous transplantation clinical trial of BUSULFEX.
 This episode occurred during the cyclophosphamide portion of the conditioning regimen, 36 hours after the last BUSULFEX dose.
-Anti-convulsant prophylactic therapy should be initiated prior to BUSULFEX treatment.
-Caution should be exercised when administering the recommended dose of BUSULFEX to patients with a history of a seizure disorder or head trauma or who are receiving other potentially epileptogenic drugs.
+Initiate phenytoin therapy or any other alternative anti-convulsant prophylactic therapy (e.g., benzodiazepines, valproic acid or levetiracetam) prior to BUSULFEX treatment [see DOSAGE AND ADMINISTRATION].
+Use caution when administering the recommended dose of BUSULFEX to patients with a history of a seizure disorder or head trauma or who are receiving other potentially epileptogenic drugs [see PATIENT INFORMATION].

 Cardiac tamponade has been reported in pediatric patients with thalassemia (8/400 or 2% in one series) who received high doses of oral busulfan and cyclophosphamide as the preparatory regimen for hematopoietic progenitor cell transplantation.
 Six of the eight children died and two were saved by rapid pericardiocentesis.
 Abdominal pain and vomiting preceded the tamponade in most patients.
-No patients treated in the BUSULFEX (busulfan) Injection clinical trials experienced cardiac tamponade.
+Monitor for signs and symptoms, promptly evaluate and treat if cardiac tamponade is suspected.

 Bronchopulmonary dysplasia with pulmonary fibrosis is a rare but serious complication following chronic busulfan therapy.
 The average onset of symptoms is 4 years after therapy (range 4 months to 10 years).

-It is not known whether this drug is excreted in human milk.
-Because many drugs are excreted in human milk and because of the potential for tumorgenicity shown for busulfan in human and animal studies, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.
+It is not known whether BUSULFEX is present in human milk.
+Because many drugs are excreted in human milk and because of the potential for tumorigenicity shown for busulfan in human and animal studies, discontinue breastfeeding during treatment with BUSULFEX.

 The effectiveness of BUSULFEX in the treatment of CML has not been specifically studied in pediatric patients.
 An open-label, uncontrolled study evaluated the pharmacokinetics of BUSULFEX in 24 pediatric patients receiving BUSULFEX as part of a conditioning regimen administered prior to hematopoietic progenitor cell transplantation for a variety of malignant hematologic (N=15) or non-malignant diseases (N=9).
 Patients ranged in age from 5 months to 16 years (median 3 years).
-BUSULFEX dosing was targeted to achieve an area under the plasma concentration curve (AUC) of 900-1350 μM•min with an initial dose of 0.8 mg/kg or 1.0 mg/kg (based on ABW) if the patient was > 4 or _4 years, respectively.
+BUSULFEX dosing was targeted to achieve an area under the plasma concentration curve (AUC) of 900-1350 μM•min with an initial dose of 0.8 mg per kg or 1.0 mg per kg (based on ABW) if the patient was greater than 4 or less than or equal to 4 years, respectively.
 The dose was adjusted based on plasma concentration after completion of dose 1.

-Patients received BUSULFEX doses every six hours as a two-hour infusion over four days for a total of 16 doses, followed by cyclophosphamide 50 mg/kg once daily for four days.
+Patients received BUSULFEX doses every six hours as a two-hour infusion over four days for a total of 16 doses, followed by cyclophosphamide 50 mg per kg once daily for four days.
 After one rest day, hematopoietic progenitor cells were infused.
 All patients received phenytoin as seizure prophylaxis.
-The target AUC (900-1350 ± 5% μM•min) for BUSULFEX was achieved at dose 1 in 71% (17/24) of patients.
+The target AUC (900-1350±5% μM•min) for BUSULFEX was achieved at dose 1 in 71% (17/24) of patients.
 Steady state pharmacokinetic testing was performed at dose 9 and 13.
 BUSULFEX levels were within the target range for 21 of 23 evaluable patients.

 Based on the results of this 24-patient clinical trial, a suggested dosing regimen of BUSULFEX in pediatric patients is shown in the following dosing nomogram: